dirtyvagabond/honey-ql/README.md

 This feature queries the Data Science Toolkit to do the coordinate lookup based on your address term.
 The query will fail if Data Science Toolkit cannot find a match.
 This often happens if your address text is unclear or incomplete.

-The NEAR filter can be used along with WHERE.
-For example, find restaurants near Factual that deliver dinner:
+You can use NEAR along with a WHERE clause.
+For example:

     > select name from restaurants-us near('1801 avenue of the starts, los angeles, ca') where meal_deliver = true and meal_dinner = true